Kent Education Excellence Partnership (KEEP)2019 KEEP Summer Academy

 Earn a graduate credit by attending all 3 days of the conference and completing an assignment.
 Cost $150.
 See KEEP Graduate Credit for details.

-Gifted Education will be a special feature of this year’s Academy.
+Google Level 1 Certification and Gifted Education will be special features of this year’s Academy.

 By attending the KEEP Academy and choosing sessions that are specifically designed to address the Gifted Operating Standards’ competencies and taught by qualified educators, participants may earn up to 15 contact hours toward the coming year.
 Documentation will be provided.